Sharika999/javaFSE_hands-on_solutions/week6/2_ReactJS_HOL/README.md

 }

 ---

 ### 5. Explain function component
 A function component is a plain JavaScript function that returns JSX.
-It is simpler and recommended for most use-cases today (with hooks).

-Example:

-jsx
-Copy
-Edit
+These are simpler and more commonly used in modern React with hooks.

 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;
 }

 ---

 ### 6. Define component constructor
 The constructor method is used in class components to initialize state and bind methods.

-Example:

 jsx
 Copy